 MTC uses various techniques to engage the public.
-A menu of the participation methods we employ is outlined below and includes traditional approaches as well as opportunities to engage virtually.
-These techniques are informed by outreach we conducted in advance of updating this plan.
+A menu of the participation methods is outlined below and includes traditional approaches as well as opportunities to engage virtually.
+These techniques are informed by outreach we conducted in advance of updating this plan, as well as input received during the public comment period.